-Accompaniment in the pre-primary school breaks down into childinitiated and adult-initiated activities.
-As far as childinitiated activities in free-play situations are concerned, it seems that there is not much guidance by the teacher.
-Although the different lesson phases are not so explicit, the teacher thoroughly plans and orders the free-play.
-Even though the choice of activity rests with the child, in no sense is guidance absent; it simply is indirect.
-The teacher needs to choose and plan the activities so that they stabilize the child emotionally.
-However, a cognitive challenge also should be directed to the child so he, in his involvement, can arrive at a unique solution and himself attribute meaning.
+Accompaniment in the pre-primary school breaks down into child-initiated and adult-initiated activities.
+As far as child-initiated activities in free-play situations are concerned, it seems that there is not much guidance by the teacher.
+Although the different lesson phases are not so explicit, the teacher thoroughly plans and orders the free play.
+Even though the choice of activity rests with the child, in no sense is guidance absent; it is simply indirect.
+The teacher must choose and plan the activities so that they stabilize the child emotionally.
+However, a cognitive challenge should also be directed to the child so he/she, in his/her involvement, can arrive at a unique solution and him/herself attribute meaning.

-As far as the guidance is concerned, the teacher should move around and observe, provide assistance when necessary, intervene and accept, encourage, reinterpret and provide direction when the play stagnates.
-However, here the teacher's greatest task is to help the child acquire insights into his situations and to deepen his grasp of the contents so that thereafter he can live in terms of these contents as he ought to live.
+As far as the guidance is concerned, the teacher should move around and observe, assist, and, when necessary, intervene and accept, encourage, reinterpret, and provide direction when the play stagnates.
+However, here the teacher's greatest task is to help the child acquire insights into his/her situations and to deepen his/her grasp of the contents so that, thereafter, he/she can live in terms of these contents as he/she ought to live.

-The adult-initiated activities are more formally planned and the phases of the lesson are comparable to the primary school.
-These activities should thoroughly take into account the different modes of learning and their actualization in the different phases of the lesson.
-Here the accompaniment is more purposive and direct and is aimed at expanding the child's knowledge in order to increase his mobility with respect to his surrounding world.
+The adult-initiated activities are more formally planned, and the phases of the lesson are comparable to the primary school.
+These activities should thoroughly consider the different modes of learning and their actualization in the different phases of the lesson.
+Here, the accompaniment is more purposive and direct, and is aimed at expanding the child's knowledge to increase his/her mobility with respect to his/her surrounding world.

-Also, during the lesson presentation, the modes by which the child learns are central and if the adult's accompaniment is consistent with them, the learning effect very likely will occur.
+Also, during the lesson presentation, the modes by which the child learns are central and, if the adult's accompaniment is consistent with them, the learning effect very likely will occur.